Robinhood users may soon be able to withdraw crypto for the first time By Cointelegraph - Up News Info

-Bloomberg reported the rumor on Sept.
-21, with the publication claiming to have seen screenshots of a withdrawal interface in a beta version of the wallet feature in Robinhood’s IOS app.
+Bloomberg reported the rumor on Tuesday, with the publication claiming to have seen screenshots of a withdrawal interface in a beta version of the wallet feature in Robinhood’s iOS app.

 Continue Reading on Coin Telegraph